Ain't 'alf been some clever bastards.

 First Josh picked me up when I was ill and homeless, he fed me risotto and let me sit in his bed all day watching Ru Paul.
 Then Dale found me a place to stay real cheap.
 Then I thought my problems were getting to be manageable when I met my Mum for lunch at the Hare Krishna cafe.
 She told me that I was still ill and exhausted, I proved this point by getting teary into my highly nutritious spinach pie.

 And finally, yesterday Jack drove all the way to my bedside to pick me up and take me to the seaside - he put up with my ruddy cheeked silence (interspersed with whinging) all the way.
 Once there I ate a medley of Gods creatures, cow, pig, crab, and slept a good twelve hours.
-Here I am doing a little rest and recuperation on the beach -Photobucket
+Here I am doing a little rest and recuperation on the beach -

 Whilst Jack frolicked in the waves.
 Cheery bastard.